q3k/chubby75/rv901t/doc/getting_started/improved_jtag_getting_started.md

 ![Improved JTAG to JP3](improved_jtag_jp3_cable.jpg)

-Please note that the cable pin-1 (corresponding to the 3V3) is not in the same position as the label:
+Please note that the red wire in the cable (corresponding to the 3V3 or VREF) must match in both sides of the cable:

 ![Final Disposition](improved_jtag_orientation.jpg)